Article

 • Hosting costs

-— The cost of hosting on some platforms can have a massive impact on retailers’ bottom lines
+The cost of hosting on some platforms can have a massive impact on retailers’ bottom lines.

 • Licensing fees

-• The cost/time impact of changes
+• The cost and time impact of changes

-• The need for upgrades
+• Platform upgrades

-— Many retailers have been stung by having to upgrade to a newer version of a platform just to stay secure, with a hefty price tag attached
+Many retailers have been stung by having to upgrade to a newer version of a platform just to stay secure, with a hefty price tag attached.

 • The cost of external applications